Skip to main content

 Setting Effort Level

-You can set the effort level via an environment variable or your settings file.
+You can change the effort level in three ways: the /effort slash command for quick mid-session changes, an environment variable, or your settings file.

 Most developers leave effort at the default (medium) and only bump it up for specific tasks.
+The /effort command makes this easy: set it to high before a complex debugging session, then drop it back to medium when you’re done.
 If you find yourself repeatedly cranking effort to high, that’s probably a sign you should switch to Opus instead.

 When Effort Level Matters